ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After having overwritten a group configuration, the Group Manager informs the members of the OSCORE group, over the pairwise secure communication channels established when joining the group (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).

-To this end, the Group Manager can individually target the 'control_uri' URI of each group member (see {{Section 4.1.2.1 of I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the OSCORE group (see {{Section 6.2 of I-D.ietf-ace-key-groupcomm-oscore}}).
+To this end, the Group Manager can individually target the 'control_uri' URI of each group member (see {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}), if provided by the intended recipient upon joining the OSCORE group (see {{Section 6.2 of I-D.ietf-ace-key-groupcomm-oscore}}).
 Alternatively, group members can subscribe for updates to the group-membership resource of the OSCORE group, e.g., by using CoAP Observe {{RFC7641}}.

 If the value of the status parameter 'active' is changed from True to False:

-* The Group Manager MUST stop accepting requests for new keying material from current group members (see {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}).
+* The Group Manager MUST stop accepting requests for new individual keying material from current group members (see {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}).
 In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * The Group Manager MUST stop accepting updated public keys uploaded by current group members (see {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}).
 In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Public Key Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.